-- 2.1 'Incident' In this context, 'incident' means an event from which an injury or illhealth or fatality occurred or could have occurred.
+- 2.1 'Incident' In this context, 'incident' means an event from which an injury or ill-health or fatality occurred or could have occurred.
 It includes all accidents, incidents, near misses, emergencies and occupational related ill-health.
-For the avoidance of doubt, the identification of previously unforeseen hazards or risks should also be included in this definition. - 2.2 'RIDDOR' Reporting of Injuries, Diseases and Dangerous Occurrences Regulations. - 2.3 'Non-Conformity' Non-fulfilment of a requirement and / or deviation from the work standards, procedures or practices set out by the LFHS&W Management System or a legal requirement.
+For the avoidance of doubt, the identification of previously unforeseen hazards or risks should also be included in this definition. - 2.2 'RIDDOR' Reporting of Injuries, Diseases and Dangerous Occurrences Regulations. - 2.3 'Non-Conformity' Non-fulfilment of a requirement and / or deviation from the work standards, procedures or practices set out by the LFHS&W Management System or a legal requirement. - 2.4 'Notifiable Event' defined by the Scottish Housing Regulator as an event that may: - adversely affect the interests and safety of tenants, people who are homeless or other service users - threaten the stability, efficient running or viability of service delivery arrangements - put at risk the good governance and financial health of the organisation - bring, or risk bringing, the RSL into disrepute, or raise public or stakeholder concern about the RSL or the social housing sector.